 Renate: There was no feeling of doubt, or no anxiety, nothing?

 Deborah: No, there was a peace.
 But my mantra at the time was I decided to start doubting all my thoughts and then trust everything that manifested right in front of me.
-I said "whatever's happening right here is what is asking for my attention.
-Whatever my thoughts are saying, they can be lies, I don't know but I'm not going to live my life by thoughts.
-I'm gonna live my life by what is right before me."
+So I said, "Whatever's happening right here is what is asking for my attention.
+Whatever my thoughts are saying, they can be lies, I don't know.
+But I'm not going to live my life by thoughts.
+I'm going to live my life by what is right before me."

-Deborah: The only thing a teacher can give you is to somehow illuminate to you that you that you are your own teacher, that you're your Satguru.
+Deborah: The only thing a teacher can give you is to somehow illuminate to you that you are your own teacher, that you're your satguru.
 A teacher's priority should always be for you to look at yourself.
 A teacher should facilitate how you can let go of whatever egoic restraints, or constrictions, or structures are there that are preventing you to see what you are.
 And also every path is so different, you cannot do what another person does and find what you're looking for.
-Like Buddha said; "If you meet Buddha on the road, kill Buddha."
+Like Buddha said, "If you meet Buddha on the road, kill Buddha."
 If you are going along on your own path and all of a sudden you start emulating someone else, you've lost your way.
-It's not to say that people aren't mentors, I had many mentors and many books and writers and people that were very wise that I would read and listen to, but it still had to be me to figure out how do I meditate.
-Like no one told me you should try running meditation.
-I tried to sit and I was thinking, "nothing's coming of this, there's too much energy in this body to do this right now, what do I need to do?"
+It's not to say that people aren't mentors, I had many mentors and many books, and writers, and people that were very wise that I would read and listen to, but it still had to be me to figure out how do I meditate.
+Like no one told me, “You should try running meditation.”
+I tried to sit and I was thinking, ‘nothing's coming of this, there's too much energy in this body to do this right now, what do I need to do?’
 And really that's the hard work isn't it?
 Because it's so much easier if someone could give us a list of five steps.

 Renate: A formula.

 Deborah: Right.
 Here it is, the formula.
 And when you do this formula you will know what you are.
 But that's not it.
 It's turning around to yourself and saying, "Does my intuition say that this is for me?"